Mbuyiseni Ndlozi: Controversy

 Ndlozi and EFF president Julius Malema were involved in an alleged assault of a police officer at Winnie-Madikizela-Mandela's funeral in 2018.
 The National Prosecuting Authority submitted that they are ready to proceed with charges of common assault against Ndlozi and Malema.

 Ndlozi defended the actions of EFF members during the Clicks Protests, whereby an EFF group of men harassed and pushed a female interviewer when she attempted to conduct an interview with protestors.
 The South African National Editors’ Forum (Sanef) criticized the actions of the EFF members as "appalling" and "misogynistic".
 The Commission for Gender Equality (CGE) stated that it would investigate a complaint after Ndlozi defended the harassment of a female journalist.
 Ndlozi described the incident as "merely touching" the interviewer, but summarily retracted the statement after public outcry regarding GBV and after a complaint was instituted at the CGE.
 The CGE took note of Ndlozi's apology.

+In November 2024, there were reports that Nldozi had been barred from attending the EFF's third elective conference the following month; these reports were however dismissed by EFF Secretary-General Marshall Dlamini.
+Nonetheless, Ndlozi did not attend the conference, which sparked speculation over his future in the party.
+On 9 January 2025, the EFF released a statement in which they revealed that Ndlozi had resigned as a Member of Parliament.

 Education

 Ndlozi started his humanities degree at the University of Witwatersrand in 2004.
-He obtained his PhD in Political Science from Wits in 2017.
+He obtained his PhD in political science from Wits in 2017.